FlowFuse/website/src/_includes/core-nodes/http-response-use-case.md

 ## What is Http Response node in Node-RED?

-The HTTP Response node in Node-RED is a tool for sending tailored HTTP responses back to clients that make requests to your application.
-It allows you to customize status codes, headers, and response bodies, facilitating dynamic communication between your application and its users.
+The HTTP Response node allows you to send tailored HTTP responses back to clients that make requests to your application.
+It enables you to customize status codes, headers, and response bodies, facilitating dynamic communication between your application and its users.

 ## Configuring HTTP Response node